-In that same year, the Gold King Mine spill in Colorado effected thousands of Navajo who depended on the San Juan River for water.
+In 2015, the Gold King Mine spill in Colorado effected thousands of Navajo who depended on the San Juan River for water.
 From the sales of my images, our family was able to deliver over 5 semi trailers full of fresh drinking water to those in need.
 Utah's largest news station covered the process as the first story in the series "Utahn's Making a Difference".

-This year, our goal is to find at least a dozen families who live far from the grid of electricity, and power their homes with solar panels, batteries and lights.
+This year, our goal is to find at least 50 more families and power their homes with solar panels, batteries and lights.

 I recall doing my school work under a kerosene lamp, candle sticks and often, in front of our wood burning stove.
 I fell behind in school simply because of no power.
 Above that, burning kerosene and portable camping propane gas for light is not healthy.

 My hope is to help these families with school age children to have power and light to increase their knowledge.
 A great question to ask is "What can I do without electricity?"

 Thank you again for visiting my online Trading Post!
 If you have ANY questions, don't hesitate to reach me at firstname.lastname@example.org

 In the Navajo teachings, the Twin Warriors were born of White Shell Woman and their father was Jóhonaa’éí, the sun.

 The twins are known as monster slayers or destroyers of evil.
 While all spirits were evolving, the Twin Warriors learned how to communicate from far distances to protect all life.

 As I photographed these two light beams, I immediately thought of the Twin Warrior story and how they were a light in a world of darkness.